-Frick studied health policy and administration as an undergraduate at Penn State, which he followed with graduate training in economics and health services research at the University of Michigan.
+Frick studied health policy and administration at Penn State, followed by economics and health services research at the University of Michigan.
 In 1996, he joined the faculty of the Johns Hopkins Bloomberg School of Public Health, where he has joint appointments.
-He moved to a leadership position at the Carey Business School in 2013 and returned to exclusively a faculty role in 2021.
+He moved to a leadership position at the Carey Business School in 2013 and returned to an exclusively faculty role in 2021.

-Much of Frick’s research has focused on measuring costs associated with diseases or measuring the cost-effectiveness of new treatments, care systems, or community-based interventions.
-Areas of focus include nursing, public and private eye care, and cancer.
+Much of Frick’s research focuses on measuring costs associated with diseases or measuring the cost-effectiveness of new treatments, care systems, or community-based interventions.
+Focal areas include nursing, cancer, and public and private eye care.
+He is currently co-chairing a National Academies of Science, Engineering, and Medicine workgroup on myopia.
 In addition, he is co-chairing an AcademyHealth project on building the field of health services research.
 He focuses on research translation, specializing in linking peer-reviewed research with the information business leaders need to make decisions about companies that operate in the real-world marketplace.